-- 1) Is the PC successfully communicating with the network? (sec 8) - 2) Is the amplifier successfully communicating with the network? (sec 8) - 3) Does the amplifier name appear as green text in the Ashly Network device tree? (sec 9.1a)

-- 5) Was the amplifier IP address auto-detected (recommended) or manually assigned? (sec 8.1) - 6) Is firewall software blocking initial communication from the device? (sec 8.2)
+- 1) Is the PC successfully communicating with the network? (sec 8) - 2) Is the amplifier successfully communicating with the network? (sec 8) - 3) Does the amplifier name appear as green text in the Ashly network device tree? (sec 9.1a) - 4) Is the amplifier device icon placed on the software project canvas a virtual device instead of a live amp?
+Any virtual device MAC address will always read FF-FF-FF-FF-FF-FF. (see 9.1b) - 5) Was the amplifier IP address auto-detected (recommended) or manually assigned? (sec 8.1) - 6) Is firewall software blocking initial communication from the device? (see 8.2)